Gene Douglas, M.Ed. LPC LMFT

-12. LF: Little Finger -- on the inside edge of the little finger nail, (nearer the thumb.)
+12. LF: Little Finger -- on the inside edge of the little finger nail, (nearer the next finger.)
 Tap the flesh which touches the side of the finger nail.

-14. Thumb: edge of thumbnail, on the side away from the hand, nearer the body when the back of the hand is up, or up when the palm is toward the body.
+14. Thumb: edge of thumbnail, on the side away from the hand (if you form a "salute") nearer the body when the back of the hand is up, or up when the palm is toward the body.

-(Thump firmly with the of your fingers, to put some energy into the spot.
+(Thump firmly with two of your fingers, to put some energy into the spot.
 No need to thump so hard you would hurt yourself, of course.
-When possible, thump both sides with both hands, for more energy from that source.
-Don't poke yourself in the eye, and watch out for long nails.
-If you have long nails, tap with the pads of the fingers, and near the eye, turn your hands sideways.)

 15. Psychological Reversal: A concept used by Dr. Roger Callahan, to describe processes which interfere with TFT(tm) very similar to EFT.
 Treat for PR by tapping the Edge of the Hand, while thinking of the problem.
 The edge of the hand is between the little finger & the wrist, or the "karate chop spot."